maartene/BattlesnakeSwiftStarter/README.md

 ## Next Steps

 Continue with the [Battlesnake Quickstart Guide](https://docs.battlesnake.com/quickstart) to customize and improve your Battlesnake's behavior.
+You can find pointers to do so in `MoveTests.swift` (i.e. adopt TDD to get a smarter snake.).
+Implement the behaviour itself in `Movement.swift`

 **Note:** To play games on [play.battlesnake.com](https://play.battlesnake.com) you'll need to deploy your Battlesnake to a live web server OR use a port forwarding tool like [ngrok](https://ngrok.com/) to access your server locally.